MinterTeam/minter-js-sdk/README.md

     seedPhrase: 'air model item valley auction bullet crisp always erosion paper orient fog', })
     .then((txHash) => {
-      // WARNINGs for minter-node api users
+      // WARNINGs for minter-node api users:
       // #1
-      // Successful response mean that Tx just get in mempool and it is not in blockchain yet.
+      // Successful response would mean that tx just got in mempool but is not on the blockchain yet
-      // You have to wait it in the upcoming block.
+      // You have to wait for it to be included in the upcoming block
       // #2
-      // If tx was included in the block, it still may has failed status.
+      // If tx has been included in the block, it may still have failed status
-      // Check tx.code to be `0`, to ensure it is successful
+      // Verify that tx.code is `0` to ensure its success
       // Gate api users not affected:
-      // Gate will return succes response only after tx will be appeared in the blockchain
+      // Gate will return successful response only after tx has appeared on the blockchain
-      // Also gate returns tx data in the response, so SDK will check tx.code automatically and reject promise for non-zero codes alert(`Tx created: ${txHash}`);
+      // Gate also returns tx data in the response, so SDK will check tx.code automatically and reject promise for non-zero codes alert(`Tx created: ${txHash}`);
     }).catch((error) => {
         const errorMessage = error.response.data.error.message